woc-hack/tutorial/README.md

 4c000001f431b9d7e2c970e2c7303a8cad6384c3;Zigur_irods-rest;1371500555;mconway <michael_conway@unc.edu>;196702d7588fa988ae11e152600c4fdd44b45dab;java;Java;UserService.java;org.irods.jargon.core.pub.domain.User;...
 ```

-Unlike or version R where each language had a separate thruMaps
+Unlike in version R where each language had a separate thruMaps
-directory, info on all languages is kept in one place.
+directory, info on all languages is kept in a single place.
+TODO:
+put it into clickhouse to speed up access.

 Lets get a list of commits and repositories that imported Tensorflow for .py files:
 ```